Monorepos in JavaScript & TypeScript: A Practical Guide

 "workspaces": ["packages/*", "apps/*"]

 }Yarn (Berry/v4) — Plug'n'Play is interesting but introduces friction with tools that expect node_modules.
-If your team is already on Yarn and comfortable with PnP, great.
-Otherwise, I wouldn't switch to it just for monorepo support.
+Worth considering if our team is already on Yarn and comfortable with PnP.

 pnpm — this is what I'd recommend for most new monorepos.
-It's fast, strict about dependencies (no phantom deps), and has excellent workspace support.
-The content-addressable store means disk usage stays reasonable even with many packages.
+It is fast, strict about dependencies (no phantom deps), and has excellent workspace support.
+The content-addressable store keeps disk usage reasonable.

 # pnpm-workspace.yaml